50 Years of Leading with Love

 PFLAG groups begin to form across the United States

-In the next years, through word of mouth and community need, similar groups sprang up around the country, offering "safe havens" and mutual support for parents with gay and lesbian children.
+In the next years, through word of mouth and community need, similar groups sprang up around the country, offering "safe havens" and mutual support for parents with LGBTQ+ children.
 Following the 1979 National March for Gay and Lesbian Rights, representatives from these groups met for the first time in Washington, DC.

 A national organization takes form

-By 1980, PFLAG, then known as Parents FLAG, began to distribute information to educational institutions and communities of faith nationwide, establishing itself as a source of information for the general public.
-When “Dear Abby” mentioned PFLAG in one of her advice columns, we received more than 7,000 letters requesting information.
-In 1981, members decided to launch a national organization.
+By 1980, PFLAG, then known as Parents FLAG, began to distribute information nationwide to local communities, including educational institutions and communities of faith, establishing itself as a source of accurate and helpful information for the general public.
+When “Dear Abby” mentioned PFLAG in one of her advice columns, PFLAG received more than 7,000 letters requesting information.
+In 1981, members from the many parent groups that had formed across the country met in Los Angeles--the group of course included the Manfords, as well as PFLAG LA founder Adele Starr.
+At this meeting, they decided to launch a national organization.

 In 1982, the Federation of Parents and Friends of Lesbians and Gays, Inc., then representing some 20 groups, was incorporated in California and granted non-profit, tax-exempt status.
 In 1987, PFLAG National relocated to Denver, under President Elinor Lewallen.